rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Creating a JavaScript Model

-The first step in order to use Rhom is to create a model class with the required attributes.
-You can create models from JavaScript using the [ORM.addModel](../api/Orm#maddModel) method.
-What this method does is define a class reference for your model so it is available to the rest of your application.
-When your application pages load, you must execute the `Rho.ORM.addModel` function for every model that you wish to define in your application.
+The first step in using Rhom is to create a model class with the required attributes.
+Create models from JavaScript using the [ORM.addModel](../api/Orm#maddModel) method, which defines a class reference for the model and makes it available to the application.

+When the application pages load, execute the `Rho.ORM.addModel` function for every model that to be defined in the application.

     :::javascript
     // Models MUST be defined when your HTML pages load

-    // You can either set a global reference var userModel = Rho.ORM.addModel(function(model) {
+    // Either set a global reference
-        model.modelName('User');
-        model.property('name','string');
-        model.property('email','string');
+    var userModel = Rho.ORM.addModel('User', function(model) {
+        model.setModelProperty('name','string','');
+        model.setModelProperty('email','string','');
         // optionally enable sync for rhoconnect applications
         // model.enable('sync');
         // optionally, define the model as fixed schema default is propertyBag
-        // model.enable('fixedSchema');
+        // model.fixed_schema = true);
     });

-    // Or just define the model without a global reference Rho.ORM.addModel(function(model) {
+    // Or define the model without a global reference Rho.ORM.addModel('Product', function(model) {
-        model.modelName('Product');
-        model.property('name','string');
-        model.property('qty','string');
+        model.setModelProperty('name','string','');
+        model.setModelProperty('qty','string','');
     });